satche/notebook/src/computer-science/data/data-structure/graph.md

 ---
-tags: [data-structure]
+tags: [data-structure, data-structure/graph]
 ---

 # Graph

 A [graph](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)) is a set of *vertices* (points) connected by *edges* (lines).

-We use specifics [graph algorithms](../../algorithms/graph/index.md) to efficiency resolve related problems.
+We use specifics [graph](../../algorithms/graph/graph.md) to efficiency resolve related problems.

 ## Structure